-A leaky heart valve, also known as valve regurgitation, occurs when one of the heart’s valves does not close properly, allowing blood to flow backward into the heart.
-This condition can place extra strain on the heart, potentially leading to symptoms like fatigue, shortness of breath, and swelling in the legs.
+A leaky heart valve, medically termed valve regurgitation, occurs when one of the heart’s valves fails to close tightly, allowing blood to flow backward instead of moving efficiently forward through the heart.
+This inefficiency forces the heart to work harder to pump blood, potentially leading to symptoms like fatigue, shortness of breath, and swelling in the legs.
+Left untreated, this condition can increase the risk of heart failure over time.

 When Might Leaky Heart Valve Surgery Be Recommended?